Deep Groove Mono’s All-Time Favorite Classic Jazz Album List

 Prestige 7108 (1957)

 This is yet another beautiful, dry Hackensack recording, and the writing of co-leaders Teddy Charles and Mal Waldron is pleasantly experimental for 1957.
 Quartet with vibraphone is a favorite lineup of mine.
-Waldron’s minimalist piano soloing shines in particular.
+Waldron’s minimalist piano soloing shines.

 “Dear Elaine”